-If you or a loved one have suffered injuries due to a misdiagnosis, failure or delay in diagnosing a medical condition, then you may be entitled to a legal award of damages.
-Typically, these damages will compensate for the harm caused additional medical expenses, pain and suffering and emotional suffering, due to the malpractice.
+If you or a loved one have suffered injuries due to a misdiagnosis, failure, or delay in diagnosing a medical condition, then you may be entitled to a legal award of damages.
+Typically, these damages will compensate for the harm caused by additional medical expenses, pain, and suffering, and emotional suffering, due to the malpractice.

 The types and amount of compensation to which you may be entitled in a misdiagnosis malpractice claim will depend on the applicable state or local laws.
 It will also depend on the condition and the severity of injuries that were directly caused by malpractice by the medical practitioner.

 The statute of limitations in a misdiagnosis claim will depend on the applicable state law.
 It refers to the time period in which a claim must be filed to be considered by the court.

 In some states or jurisdictions, the statute of limitations begins when the injury is discovered or reasonably should have been discovered.
 In others, it is when the harm occurred.
 Many jurisdictions have different time limits for filing a claim based on different scenarios.

 Time is of the essence in many claims involving potential medical malpractice or misdiagnosis malpractice.
 As such, if you are unsure whether you have a claim and if you should pursue it, then you should promptly seek a consultation with a misdiagnosis malpractice attorney.